Holidays, Rants & Musings

 by Linda Williams

-This book is really fun for little kids because they can do actions while you read the book!
+This book is entertaining for little kids because they can do actions while you read the book!

 Synopsis: Once upon a time, there was a little old lady who was not afraid of anything!
 But one autumn night, while walking in the woods, the little old lady heard… clomp, clomp, shake, shake, clap, clap.